parv-bhargava/DATS_6101_13_mid_term_project/Proposal/SMART.md

-# List of SMART Questions for Airline Passenger Satisfaction Dataset in each category for SMART Questions as discussed in class we can select any 4.
+# List of SMART Questions for Airline Passenger Satisfaction Dataset

+We can select any 4 from here

 ## Specific
 - What are the specific factors highly correlated with passenger satisfaction in this dataset?